Study modes: Full-time

 Among the powerful resources accessed by our computer simulators and theorists is a 5 teraflop IBM BlueGene supercomputer hosted by the EPCC.
 We are also participants in EPSRC’s ‘RealityGrid’ e-Science Testbed Project (part of a national initiative in grid Computing).

 Our graduates have pursued highly diverse and successful careers in academia and industry.

-The minimum entry requirement is a UK 2:1 degree, or its international equivalent, in Physics or a related discipline.
-Some programmes require a first class degree.
+PhD: A UK 2:1 honours degree, or its international equivalent, in physics or a related discipline.

 Check whether your international qualifications meet our general entry requirements: